smerckel/gliderflight/README.rst

 constraint, the mass (or glider volume) and the parasite drag coefficient can be determined.
 To determine the lift angle coefficient requires an additional constraint that contains a horizontal velocity component.
-Details of this procedure are given in XXXXXX.
+Details of this procedure are given in [merckelbach2019]_.

 Dynamic model
 -------------